tanersener/ffmpeg-video-slideshow-scripts/transition_scripts/README.md

 Each script in this section demonstrates a different transition animation.

-Transitions are implemented as custom filters in the following execution order.
+Transitions are implemented in `-filter_complex` blocks in the following execution order.

 1. Prepare input streams
 2. Generate static frames